-You need to discard the marinade that you use in the refrigerator.
+Then, discard the marinade that you use in the refrigerator.
 In a pinch, if you must reuse the same marinade while cooking, bring it to a boil first to kill any bacteria that has formed.

 How to Store Raw Chicken in the Freezer

-While many people pop the meat packaging that they brought home from the grocery store into the freezer, that is not the best procedure.
+While many people pop the meat packaging they brought home from the grocery store into the freezer, that is not the best procedure.
 Instead, wrap it in wax paper.
 Then, put it in a freezer bag.
 Be sure to press out any air so that your raw chicken does not get freezer burn.

 After you have frozen your chicken, it is essential to thaw your chicken properly to avoid deadly bacteria.
 You have three different choices when thawing frozen chicken.